 - Gmail: Your University emails may contain sensitive or internal data including your contacts' names, your private correspondence, or an attached copy of a medical report.

 - Drive: There may be sensitive data in Google Drive, like financial records, official reports, and presentations.
 In addition, if you’ve shared documents with other people, their names and contact information are also in your Google Drive.

 - Calendar: Your Google Calendar can have important information about your daily routine and details about private events and appointments.

 - Contacts: Your Google Contacts can include the names, phone numbers, addresses, and contact details of the people you know.

 Consider the following before giving access:

 - Can I delete my data from this site or app?
-Depending on the app, you may not be able to quickly or automatically delete your data from their servers.
-It may also be difficult to delete the account you created on the app
+Depending on the app, you may be unable to quickly or automatically delete your data from their servers.
+It may also be difficult to delete the account you created on the app.

 - Who else can see my data on this site or app?
-Some third parties may have individuals who look at your Google Account information, including emails you write or your contacts.
+Some third-party apps or sites may have individuals who look at your Google account information, including emails you write, or your contacts.

 - What terms of service and privacy policies are applicable?
-Most services utilize a terms of service and privacy agreement that must be accepted before use.
+Most services utilize a Terms of Service and/or privacy agreement that must be accepted before use.
 The Office of General Counsel may need to help review these agreements before adoption and use.

-Google gives you the ability see what add-ons are attached to your account at: https://myaccount.google.com/permissions
+Google gives you the ability to see what add-ons are attached to your account at: https://myaccount.google.com/permissions.

 To Remove Access: